 • Substances numb emotional pain

-• Addiction creates more instability
+• Addiction creates instability

-• Instability increases vulnerability to further abuse
+• Instability increases vulnerability to further harm

 Mental Health and Dual Diagnosis